Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 - **Add missing VFXSurfaces**.
 - **No deposit pop in**: Controls how far away resource deposits become visible.
 (T&F had a fixed distance, this is configurable.)
 - **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in.
 (T&F had a fixed distance, this is configurable.)
+- **No low speed splat**: Removes the fish collision sound when hitting objects at low speed with a Seamoth.
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.